Jonathan2251/lbd/source/funccall.rst

 Before taking care the arguments as above, it calls analyzeFormalArguments().
 In analyzeFormalArguments() it calls fixedArgFn() which return the function pointer of CC_Cpu0O32() or CC_Cpu0S32().
-ArgFlags.isByVal() will be true if it meets "struct pointer byval" keyword, such as "%struct.S* byval" in tailcall.ll.
+ArgFlags.isByVal() will be true when it meets "struct pointer byval" keyword, such as "%struct.S* byval" in tailcall.ll.
 When ``llc -cpu0-s32-calls=false`` the stack offset begin from 8 (in case the arguement registers need spill out) while ``llc -cpu0-s32-calls=true`` stack